prabhakarkc/covid19-data/README.md

 - matplotlib
 - seaborn

+You can install all dependencies using: pip install pandas requests openpyxl matplotlib seaborn

 ## Usage

 1. Install the required dependencies using the following command: pip install pandas requests openpyxl matplotlib seaborn
-2. Run the Python script using the following command: python covid_data_analysis.py
+2. Run the Python script using the following command (must run them in sequence since covid_data_visualization.py is dependent on excel file generated using covid_data_analysis.py):
+   i. python covid_data_analysis.py
+   ii. python covid_data_visualization.py
 3. The script will fetch data, process it, and save the results in Excel files in the same directory.
 It will also generate the visualizations and save them as .png files.

 ## Output Files